Jeiyoon/Building-Transformer-Based-Natural-Language-Processing-Applications/README.md

 | **Kubeflow** | **NVIDIA Riva** |
 | **ONNYX** | **BLEU** |

-- The format for demonstrating knowledge in these areas will be a question and answer session with the expectation that you can demonstrate the ability to field student questions and understand the concepts at a deeper level than those attending a workshop.

 - [Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf)
 - [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/pdf/1810.04805.pdf)